Towards a theory of dissipative Dark Matter I: the Born limit: Dissipative SIDM models

 Here, $v_{i,f}$ correspond to the initial/final relative velocities of the DM pair.
 They measure the ratio of potential energy (evaluated at a separation corresponding to the de~Broglie wavelength of the relative motion ${1}/{\mu v_{i,f}}$) to the kinetic energy $\mu v_{i,f}^2$.
 In the Born approximation, Coulomb wavefunctions of the continuous spectrum can be replaced by plane waves.
 For the $2\to 3$ dissipative processes considered in this work, in which an energy $\omega$ is radiated, energy conservation implies $v_{f}=v_{i}\sqrt{1-x}$ with $x\equiv 2\omega/(\mu v_{i}^2) $.
 Accordingly, the final state Sommerfeld parameter is given by $\nu_{f}= \nu_{i}/ \sqrt{1-x}$ so that $|\nu_{f}|\geq |\nu_{i}|$.
 Close to the endpoint energy $x\to 1$, there is inevitably a small energy region where~\eqref{Borncoulomb} is not obeyed, corresponding to the low-velocity emergence of the scattered particle pair.

-\paragraph{Multiple emissions} Throughout this work we restrict our attention to real, single-emission tree-level bremsstrahlung from massive particles.
+\paragraph{Multiple emissions} Throughout this work, we restrict our attention to real, single-emission tree-level bremsstrahlung from massive particles.
 In our case, soft enhancements arise solely from an energy integral over the single vector differential emission probability, $\int_E^Q dP_1/d\omega$, where $Q \lesssim \mu v_i^2/2$ denotes the hard scale of the process and $E$ is the IR scale.
 This integral equals the mean number $\lambda$ of unresolved vectors with energies $ E \leq \omega \leq Q $, yielding an approximate Poisson multiplicity, $P_{n}=(\lambda^n/n!) e^{-\lambda}$.
-Using the eikonal factor $\mathcal{E}_{V}(q, \varepsilon)$ for emission with four-momentum $q$ (energy $\omega=q^0$ and three-momentum $\vec q$), polarization $\varepsilon$ from any external leg, Eq.~\eqref{softfactorgauge}, we obtain
+Using the eikonal factor $\mathcal{E}_{V}(q, \varepsilon^{*})$ for emission with four-momentum $q$ (energy $\omega=q^0$ and three-momentum $\vec q$), polarization vector $\varepsilon^{\mu*}(q)$ from any external leg, Eq.~\eqref{softfactorgauge}, we obtain

-Here, $\mathcal{F}(\hat{\mathbf{q}}) \equiv \sum_{\mathrm{pol}}\left|\omega \mathcal{E}_V(q, \varepsilon)\right|^2$ is the energy-independent, polarization-summed, angular-only kernel that integrates to $\omega^2$ times the dipole and the quadrupole emission factors, given in~\eqref{eikonaldipole} and~\eqref{softVquadrupoleheavy} respectively.
-The Born (single-emission) regime, in which virtual soft corrections can be neglected and bremsstrahlung is a perturbative correction to elastic $2\to2$ process corresponds to $\lambda \ll 1$.
-For $\lambda \gtrsim 1$ multiple emissions are common and a resummed treatment is required.
+Here, $\mathcal{F}(\hat{\mathbf{q}}) \equiv \sum_{\mathrm{pol}}\left|\omega \mathcal{E}_V(q, \varepsilon^{*})\right|^2$ is the energy-independent, polarization-summed, angular-only kernel that integrates to $\omega^2$ times the dipole and the quadrupole emission factors.
+The corresponding angular averages of these emission factors are given in~\eqref{eikonaldipole} and~\eqref{softVquadrupoleheavy}, respectively.
+The Born (single-emission) regime, in which virtual soft corrections can be neglected, and bremsstrahlung is a perturbative correction to the elastic $2\to2$ process corresponds to $\lambda \ll 1$.
+For $\lambda \gtrsim 1$ multiple emissions are common, and a resummed treatment is required.
 For scalar emission, the absence of gauge symmetry implies that there is no universal soft theorem.
 Nonetheless, the leading-order cancellation of soft divergences in real and virtual terms parallels the vector case~\cite{2208.05023}.
 In Sec.~\ref{soft} and App.~\ref{scalarvsgauge} we discuss the difference with vector emission at the level of the factorization of the amplitude.

 The conditions~\eqref{Conditionyukawa},~\eqref{Borncoulomb}, and the mean number of unresolved vectors~\eqref{conditionbornsoft} delineate the parameter space in which our perturbative treatment, and hence all subsequent results, are valid.
 An exploration of the beyond-Born regime will be presented in a future work.